 2. Kids are just as hard to raise as I remembered.

 What a relief to realize you’re not the only one who had it rough.
-Now that you can you watch your own kids in action, trying to figure out how to coax a stubborn boy into his room to pick up toys or get him up in time for school in the morning or even eat a decent breakfast, you realize these were the same trials you had.
+Now that you can watch your own kids in action, trying to figure out how to coax your stubborn grandson into his room to pick up toys or get him up in time for school in the morning or even eat a decent breakfast, you realize these were the same trials you had.
 And you did it.
-You’re sure they will succeed.
-The little kids, too.
+You’re sure they will succeed; the grandkids will, too.

 3. I must have been stressed out during my kids’ entire childhoods.